DioryMe/dioryme.github.io/diograph-server/dataobjects-examples.md

 ## POST /dataobjects

-**NOTE:** If dataobject already exists with given md5 and file-size, response with error message 'Dataobject with given MD5 and filesize already exists' with status code 422
+**NOTE:** If dataobject already exists with given md5 and file-size, response with error message 'md5 - has already been taken' with status code 422

 **Request**
 ```